wp-plugins/kebo-twitter-feed/readme.txt

 = 0.3.3 =
 * Bug Fix: Fixed wrong variable name used in Widget form.
+* Bug Fix: Small styling fixes to improve integration with Themes.

 = 0.3.2 =
 * Note: Moved to a new version numbering system (internal use only).